 These questions will help differentiate a mid-level manager who wants to impress their boss by presenting a useful new time-saving tool from a CEO who struggles with an inconvenient micromanaging habit.

 Why B2B buyer personas are important

-The problem with personas is most companies create them without actually speaking to their audience.
+The problem with personas is most companies create them without actually speaking to their audience or digging into available data.
 As a result, they have an assumptive version of their audience that doesn’t always match reality.